manueldinisjunior/Statistics/README.md

 ## Files

-- `statistics.html`: The main HTML file that displays the results.
+- `index.html`: The main HTML file that displays the results.
 - `script.js`: The JavaScript file that contains the logic for calculating the statistics.
+- `style.css`: The CSS file that contains the logic for customizing the index page of the statistics calculator.
 - `README.md`: This file with an overview of the project and documentation about the task.

 ## Algorithm